-This is one of those posts that you find via google using an error message for direct hit search.
-If you didn’t reach this post that way I would advise you to stop reading here.
-If you are still reading then you (as I did) faced error messages below and got frustrated as it isn’t obvious what exactly Oracle means by wtmax/fsinfo/rt/rtp/wt/wtp etc. It all has been very confusing to me as I am Oracle DBA and still need to learn a lot on system administration level side of things.
+This is one of those posts that you find via Google using an error message for direct hit search.
+If you didn’t reach this post that way, I would advise you to stop reading here.
+If you are still reading then you (as I did) faced error messages below and got frustrated as it isn’t obvious what exactly Oracle means by wtmax/fsinfo/rt/rtp/wt/wtp etc. It all has been very confusing to me as I am an Oracle DBA and still need to learn a lot on the system administration level side of things.

-You have configured Direct NFS, however see the following message in an instance’s alert.log
+You have configured Direct NFS, but see the following message in an instance’s alert.log:

 ...
 ALTER DATABASE OPEN Direct NFS: attempting to mount /u02 on filer KUKARACHA2 defined in oranfstab Direct NFS: channel config is: channel id local [192.168.51.30] path [192.168.51.21] Direct NFS: mount complete dir /u02 on KUKARACHA2 mntport 963 nfsport 2049 Direct NFS: Invalid filer wtmax 525232 on filer KUKARACHA2 Direct NFS: Filer wtmax 525232 must be an even multiple of 32768 Thread 1 opened at log sequence 26 ...

 If you switch on DNFS, debug events using the following command:

 alter system set event="19392 trace name context forever, level 8","19394 trace name context forever, level 8","19396 trace name context forever, level 2","19398 trace name context forever, level 128"

 You find the following messages in the DB writer (or client) trace files: